Fiach-Dubh/BITCOIN-YouTube/README.md

 Live Streaming:

 You are welcome to schedule and publish livestreams of events and educational content so long as it follows the high quality standards outlined above.
 Be sure to reset the livestream key after finishing!

+Commenting Ability:

+You can use the BITCOIN account to comment inside livestream chats, on other video's and generally all around YouTube.
+Please do not abuse this feature though and be sure to include your identifying handle with commenting (instructions above).

 *Checks and Balances*